CurrySoftware/elm-shared-state-example/README.md

 We extend this refactoring concept by introducing a **shared state** that can be utilized when several parts of the code are **not independent**.

 With the help of this example application, we propose how a state of either a single page application or components in a more complex module may be shared among each other.
-The shared model is stored in a higher level module, in this case the `Main.elm` and its information can be accessed and mutated by individual components using the predefined API.
+In this case, the shared model `State` is stored in the higher level module `Main` and its information can be accessed and mutated by individual components using the predefined API using messages.

 ## Related Work

 [Hanhinen](https://github.com/ohanhi) proposed a concept of a shared state which can be found at [elm-shared-state](https://github.com/ohanhi/elm-shared-state).
 In their version, the `SharedState` model holds information which is used by several submodules.
-The information is sent to each submodule via the added parameter in the respective functions view and update:
+The information is sent to each submodule via the added parameter in the view and update functions:

 ```elm
 view : SharedState -> Model -> Html Msg